Rules & REGULATIONS

 - Dancers may enter multiple solos in to the competition.
 Should a dancer have more than one solo, each solo must compete in a different category.
 Only the dancer’s highest marking solo will be considered for overalls.

-- PREQUALIFICATION: Any studio that has not attended a MOVE, Be Dance or Fever regional event and would like to compete at ONE National Dance Finals must go through a prequalification round at ONE.
+- PREQUALIFICATION: Any studio that has not attended a MOVE, Be Dance, Fever or Dance League regional event and would like to compete at ONE National Dance Finals must go through a prequalification round at ONE.
 Routines registered for the prequalifying round will receive a schedule alongside the schedule for the finals.
 Solos and Duets/Trios do not need to prequalify to compete in the finals for ONE.
 However, Solos must prequalify and receive a score of 90 or higher to compete in ONE Shot: The Solo Competition.

 - ONE National Dance Finals Inc. reserves the right to add/subtract days, move or cancel the competition due to unforeseen circumstances.